ZhoulabCPH/HistoProt/README.md

 ### 02_model_development

-This stage converts patch features into region-aware slide representations, trains HistoProt, and generates slide-level digital proteomic profiles.
+This stage converts WSIs into hierarchical representations, trains HistoProt, and generates slide-level digital proteomic profiles.

-#### 02.1 Construct hierarchical region assignments
+#### 02.1 Construct hierarchical WSI representation

 Before hierarchical structure construction, each slide should already be represented as one Feather table containing patch-level feature vectors.
 Patch identifiers should be stored either as the table index or as a dedicated patch-name column.
 After foundation-model extraction, a typical slide table is organized as follows: